alinafresorger/real-time_bus_tracker/README.md

 Real-time MBTA buss movement on the map.<br/>

 **Improvements:**<br/>
-Changed the style of the map into the ligher version for better marker contrast.<br/>
+Changed the style of the map into the lighter version for better marker contrast.<br/>
 The markers are loading after the "Start Tracking" button is pushed.<br/>

 ## How To Run: